wpsight/wpcasa/README.txt

 = Getting Started =

 Once you have installed and activated WPCasa you will find a new page called "Listings" with the `[wpsight_listings]` shortcode.
-Add your listings on _WP-Admin > Listings > Add New_ and they will be listed on that page.
+Add your listings on _WP-Admin > Listings > Add New, and they will be listed on that page.

-For more information about how to get started please [read our documentation](http://docs.wpsight.com/).
+For more information about how to get started please [read our documentation](https://docs.wpsight.com/).

 == Frequently Asked Questions ==